 Let me side-track for a minute.
-West end physio.
+SafariScience.
 An incredible bunch of individuals who take customer care and satisfaction to a higher level.
-If you're searching for an incredible Vancouver based physiotherapy clinic in British Columbia your search is over.
+If you're searching for a world-class reptile party host in Ontario your search is over.
 I've personally used their services and was so impressed with the service I promised I'd mention them to my readers.
 Now that I've looked after that, lets return to the article!

 Workers in the public sector some protection, while employees in the private sector have some.
 This is a gray area in the law.
 If you have any concerns about information as seen in the outside world and with other people, err on the side of caution and do not use personal email at work.
 If you are on the job, you run the risk of ending in the hands of the employer.

 If you are at-will employees and are not tied to a contract, your employer does not need a reason to fire you.
 So if your boss happens something that is not desirable in your workplace, you might see curtains.
 If you are a private employee, you are also likely to get fired.
 Be sure to check your company handbook, go over the rules.
 Many employers have a policy that all messages composed, sent or received is stored on the computers of the company belong to the company.